sagar-viradiya/eazypermissions/CONTRIBUTING.md

-# Contributing to Easy Permissions
+# Contributing to Eazy Permissions

 First thing first, Thank you for taking time and deciding to contribute :tada: